 Automatically collected information refers to any information sent by your device as a matter of course when using our services.

-Additionally, if you encounter certain errors while using the site, we collect data about the error and the circumstances of its occurrence.
+Additionally, if you encounter certain errors while using the site, data about the error and the circumstances of its occurrence is collected.
 This data includes your user ID, what you were attempting to do when the error happened, and other technical information relating to the problem.
 You may or may not receive notice of such errors, even as they occur, or that they have occurred, or the nature of the error.

 Please bear in mind that while this information cannot identify you by itself, it may be possible to combine it with other data to identify individual persons.